Shao-Kui/3DScenePlatform/README.md

 If all dependencies are satisfied, our layout method can be run by clicking the **layout1** button in the front-end GUI.
 Note that you have to select a room first.
 The 'autolayout.py' and 'patternChain.py' are also usable, but only for SUNCG dataset.
 The 'v2' version of our method is specifically for 3D-Front.

-Our layout framework is accept as an oral presentation in [Computational Visual Media 2021][cvm2021], and is publicated in [Graphical Models][gmod].
+Our layout framework is accepted as an oral presentation in [Computational Visual Media 2021][cvm2021], and is publicated in [Graphical Models][gmod].
 Please cite our paper if this repository helps!
 ```
 @article{ZHANG2021101104,
 title = {Geometry-Based Layout Generation with Hyper-Relations AMONG Objects},